German Cockroach Elimination in NYC

 Answer: We apply products strategically into cracks, crevices, and structural harborages — not broadcast sprays.
 You receive clear safety instructions before and after service.

-Do you handle the toughest infestations other companies failed to eliminate?
+Do you handle the toughest infestations other companies failed to control?

 Answer: Yes.
 We specialize in high-pressure German cockroach infestations in NYC apartments, condominiums, attached houses, and multi-unit buildings where spray-only programs have failed.